 Chronic obstructive pulmonary disease is a long-term, chronic inflammatory lung disease that causes obstructed airflow from the lungs, making it difficult for you to breathe.1

-Symptoms of COPD may include:2
+Symptoms of medically diagnosed COPD (Chronic Obstructive Pulmonary Disease) may include:2

 Currently, there is no cure for COPD.
 Many people who are diagnosed with chronic obstructive pulmonary disease choose to stop using the irritants that caused their condition, such as smoking or tobacco use.
 The goal of current treatments is to ease the symptoms associated with the condition.